Friday, October 31, 2014

 Dutch-Indos/Indonesia-born Dutch All-Time Team

-The team is colloquially referred to as Het Nederlands Elftal (The Dutch Eleven) or Oranje, after the House of Orange-Nassau and their distinctive orange jerseys.
-Like the country itself, the team is sometimes (also colloquially) referred to as Holland.
-The fan club is known as "Het Oranje Legioen" (The Orange Legion).
+Colloquially, the team is known as Het Nederlands Elftal (The Dutch Eleven) or simply Oranje, in reference to the House of Orange-Nassau and their distinctive orange jerseys.
+Sometimes, like the country itself, the team is informally referred to as Holland.
+The dedicated fan club is recognized as "Het Oranje Legioen" (The Orange Legion).

 This is my all-time team for Netherlands.
 If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.